RU

 Can I eat after getting a filling?

-Modern fillings harden immediately after exposure to UV light.
+Modern fillings are made from light-cured composite materials that harden immediately after exposure to ultraviolet light.
 However, for a while, the material is susceptible to staining from foods.
 Additionally, residual anesthesia may prevent you from feeling if you accidentally bite your tongue or cheek, so it’s recommended to wait 2-3 hours before eating.

 Is it painful to get a filling?

-When is it too late to fill a tooth?
+When is it too late to place a filling?

 Fillings are not placed if the tooth is more than 30% or 50% destroyed.
-The decision depends on the specific clinical situation, with special attention to the condition of the root.
+The dentist makes the decision based on the specific clinical situation.
+Particular attention is paid to the condition of the root – if it is severely damaged, restoring the tooth will not be possible.

 Рейтинг: 0/5 - 0 голосов